tldr-pages/tldr/pages/common/ibmcloud-login.md

 `ibmcloud login -a {{api_endpoint}}`

-- Log in by providing username, password and targeted region as parameters:
+- Log in by providing username, password and the targeted region as parameters:

 `ibmcloud login -u {{username}} -p {{password}} -r {{us-south}}`

-- Log in with an API key, providing it as a string on the command line:
+- Log in with an API key, passing it as an argument:

 `ibmcloud login --apikey {{api_key_string}}`

-- Log in with an API key, providing it as a file:
+- Log in with an API key, passing it as a file:

 `ibmcloud login --apikey @{{path/to/api_key_file}}`